johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Execute the following command substituting the count parameter for the result you got in the previous step.
 Also be sure to record the output.
 This command is going to run for a long time.
 Be patient and wait for the result.
+Don't worry if your screen goes blank while the command is running.
+Just hit the escape key to turn the screen on again.
 **Do not enter the following command verbatim**
 **Substitute the count parameter for the number of 4k blocks the previous step reported to you**
 Type carefully and check your work before hitting the Enter button.